-The Network is supporting members interested in understanding patient and public thinking on organ on a chip technology - helping to ensure that technology development and application responds to the needs and concerns patients and the wider society.
+The Network supported members interested in understanding patient and public thinking on organ on a chip technology - helping to ensure that technology development and application responds to the needs and concerns patients and the wider society.

-If you are actively involving patients in your work on organ-on-a-chip technology - please let us know at email@example.com, as we are very keen to increase our knowledge in this area.
-You can also share information with other Network members of the patient involvement special interest group forum page.
+If you are actively involving patients in your work on organ-on-a-chip technology - you can also share information with other Network members of the patient involvement special interest group forum page.

 Patient involvement special interest group